tannerdolby/bug-saves-world/README.md

 1. Ladybug - 6 limbs (very speedy, not the best at jumping)
 2. todo: Bee - 6 limbs (three pairs of segmented legs + wings)

-Enemies:
+Enemy:
 1. Bug Stompers - 2 limbs (very slow , but will deal severe damage )
-2. todo: some crawly thing - like a spider
+2. Flame - a small block of flames.
+If you touch or fall into the flames, it will burn the bug leading to game over.

 ## Easter Eggs
 I have added one to the first level, will fill in this section when game is closer to completion.

 ## Notes
-For designing the characters, and game objects.
-I like to prototype in CodePen when creating assets for the game.
-I would like to use a tool more suitable for generating sprites like GIMP or something but for now, creating the game assets with HTML/CSS and taking a screenshot, then placing them on a transparent layer and loading as game objects as worked nicely.
+For designing the characters, and game objects I used HTML/CSS for static assets and Vectornator for the sprites.

 [CodePen Notes](https://codepen.io/tannerdolby/pen/vYJaZOQ)